Strichartz Estimates with Broken Symmetries: A more general eigenvalue problem

 \section{A more general eigenvalue problem}

-{There is another approach to our problem, though rather more technical than the one presented above}, by using Laguerre polynomials as the basis of {$L_\k^2(\R^3)$} (as in~\cite{Gon2}) to reduce Theorem~\ref{thm:paritymain} to a statement about a specific sequence of matrices of increasing size, with entries defined by certain power series and with the property that the eigenvalues of the larger matrices contain the eigenvalues of the smaller ones.
+, by using Laguerre polynomials as the basis of {$L_\k^2(\R^3)$} (as in~\cite{Gon2}) to reduce Theorem~\ref{thm:paritymain} to a statement about a specific sequence of matrices of increasing size, with entries defined by certain power series and with the property that the eigenvalues of the larger matrices contain the eigenvalues of the smaller ones.
 In this section we give a more general matrix problem and its rather simple solution, since this can potentially be used for other problems.
 The application to our original problem is described at the end.